 The men erupted in cheers and Link tore his gaze away, not able to feel like he could join in with their joy.
 It was at times like this that he wished he could escape to the caves that surrounded New Hyrule Town.
 Whenever there was too much on his mind, he would climb up to the rocky caverns, sitting back as the soothing sound of trickling water tinkled in the background.
 From his vantage point high above the town, he could see for miles, the never-ending carpet of green grass, the traders that made their way down winding paths, the wispy smoke that floated above the town at daytime, and the sparkling lanterns that shone during the night.
 It was relaxing, and the fact that the people and buildings looked so small from up there made his problems seem to shrink as well.

-Mystral, his elder sister, called it stupidity.
+Mystral called it stupidity.
 According to her, if she needed to relieve the weight from her mind, she would just busy herself in some useful task instead of wallowing in misery, indolent and pathetic.
 Link smiled as he recalled her voice.
 He'd hoped that he would be able to go home this night with the good news of his promotion into the ranks of real assassins, but now that idea had withered away like a scroll cast into a flame.
 He didn't exactly know how she would react if he had passed.
-Mystral did not approve of his profession and did not speak of it much.
+Mystral didn't exactly approve of his profession and avoided speaking of it as much as she could.
 She had no choice but to tolerate it, though.
-The King himself had chosen Link at a young age, when the small, blond haired Hylian had caught the Gerudo's eye.
+The king himself had chosen Link at a young age, when the small, blond haired Hylian had caught the Gerudo's eye.

-Jonah sat himself down in the chair opposite Link, a bowl of steaming stew in his hands.
+Link looked up, pulled from his thoughts by Jonah sitting himself down in the chair opposite with a bowl of steaming stew in his hands.
 Link looked at him with wide, incredulous eyes.

 He raised a hand to try and catch the attention of one of the serving girls, but Link waved him away.
 "No, no," he said.
 "I can't believe you're still talking to me, that's all."